mirkolenz/texmf/README.md

 Collection of custom classes and packages.

+## Requirements

+- A recent version of TeX Live
+- LuaLaTeX

 ## Installation

 Either place the needed files in your project root or clone the complete repository to `~/texmf/tex/latex/`.